-Andrews University offers a rich learning environment inside and outside the classroom.
-As part of earning a degree, undergraduate students are expected to engage in out-of-class learning.
+As part of earning an Andrews University degree, undergraduate students are expected to engage in out-of-class learning.
 This complements classroom education and allows students to document valuable experiences that can be shared with graduate schools and prospective employers.

 Learning Outcomes.
-Co-curricular learning targets individual and campus community outcomes in four areas.
+Co-curricular education targets learning outcomes in four areas.

 - A Healthy U focuses on physical fitness, sustainable nutrition and personal wellbeing.

 - A Successful U focuses on academic skills, creative capacities and career readiness.